 As a result of the Reverse/Forward Stock Split, shareholders of record holding fewer than 250 shares of our Stock prior to the Reverse Stock Split will cease to own such shares of Stock but will be eligible to receive a cash payment of \$52.50 (subject to any applicable U.S. federal, state and local withholding tax) for each such pre-Reverse Stock Split share of Stock, without interest.
 The cash payment will remain at \$52.50 regardless of the prices at which our Stock may trade prior to the effectiveness of the Reverse Stock Split.
 Any shareholder who is the holder of record of 250 shares or more of our Stock immediately prior to the effective time of the Reverse Stock Split will not receive any cash payment with respect to Stock in connection with the Reverse Stock Split.
-Assuming that both the Reverse Stock Split and the Forward Stock Split are approved by shareholders at the Special Meeting, the number of shares of Stock held by such shareholder will not change as a result of the Reverse/Forward Stock Split because their fractional shares of Stock resulting from the Reverse Stock Split will not be cashed out but instead will be included as a part of the conversion in the Forward Stock Split.
-However, if the Reverse Stock Split is approved by shareholders at the Special Meeting but the Forward Stock Split is not approved by shareholders at the Special Meeting, the number of shares of Stock held by such shareholder will be reduced in accordance with the 1-for-250 Reverse Stock Split ratio and may include a fractional share to the extent required by that ratio.
+Assuming that both the Reverse Stock Split and the Forward Stock Split are approved by shareholders at the Special Meeting, the number of shares of Stock held by such shareholder will not change as a result of the Reverse Stock Split is approved by shareholders at the Special Meeting the included as a part of the conversion in the Forward Stock Split.
+However, if the Reverse Stock Split is approved by shareholders at the Special Meeting but the Forward Stock Split is not approved by shareholders at the Special Meeting the 1-for-250 Reverse Stock Split ratio and may include a fractional share to the extent required by that ratio.